quadboston/Newton-Principia/README.txt

     ns   - top node of name space = window.b$l

-    fapp - full application - a shell for an entire book sapp - sub application ... assumingly there can be many lemmas then code for each lemma shold be loaded on demand ...
+    fapp - full application - a shell for an entire book sapp - sub application ... assuming there can be many lemmas then code for each lemma should be loaded on demand ...
             sapp stands for lemma2, lemma3, lemma4, ....

     this jargon is reflected in JavaScript object tree and folder structure